 Issue Brief // Federal Overreach

-This is not about protecting crime.
+This is not about excusing crime.
 It is about protecting Georgia families from federal overreach, warrantless intrusion, secretive enforcement, and agencies that act like constitutional limits are optional.
-If the government can ignore rights in one neighborhood today, it can ignore yours tomorrow.
+ICE is one of the clearest current examples of a federal agency operating in ways that are too often lawless, evasive, and contemptuous of basic rights.
+Immigration enforcement is one major example, but the bigger principle is broader: if any federal agency can ignore rights in one neighborhood today, it can ignore yours tomorrow.

 ICE-marked vehicle after a crash scene